Euclid Quick Data Release (Q1). The role of cosmic connectivity in shaping galaxy clusters: Cosmic web extraction around clusters

-For illustration in Fig.~\ref{fig:TREX_DISP}, we overlay the 100 2-D cosmic web skeletons identified with \disperse (in blue) and \trex (in green) around three clusters extracted from the eROSITA, DES-Y1, and SDSS-WHL catalogues.
+For illustration, in Fig.~\ref{fig:TREX_DISP} we overlay the 100 2D cosmic web skeletons identified with \disperse (in blue) and \trex (in green) around three clusters extracted from the eROSITA, DES-Y1, and SDSS-WHL catalogues.
 The red circles centred on the clusters show the $4 R_{500}$ radius environments.
 We observe that both filament-detection techniques agree well and output coherent skeletons.
 We also note that filament detection is reliable in dense cluster environments, as indicated by the strong opacity resulting from overlapping skeletons across realisations.
 However, filament identification becomes less reliable in underdense regions.
+As demonstrated in Appendix \ref{app:SLICES}, we recall that the 2D connectivity estimates are only used in a statistical ensemble, and are not intended for the precise characterisation of individual clusters.
+As illustrated in Fig.~\ref{fig:mock_visu}, we show that 2D filaments, detected in 2D slices with $170\,\si{\hMpc}$ thickness along the line of sight, do not accurately match the 3D filaments around clusters.

 In Fig.~\ref{fig:K_TREX_DISP}, we compare cluster connectivity values derived from filaments extracted with \disperse and \trex, showing their one-to-one relation across Q1 fields (rows) and redshift bins (columns).
-In our redshift range $0.2<z<0.7$, the connectivities from both algorithms agree very well for all cluster masses and Q1 fields.
+In our redshift range $0.2<z<0.7$, the connectivities from the two algorithms agree very well for all cluster masses and Q1 fields.
+We note that in Appendix \ref{app:FILAMENT}, we discuss the tests of different choices of parametrisation for both \trex and \disperse in order to demonstrate the stability of our results.